dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 In [@Fig:hl_scale], we can see the number of passing tests for each model.
 We can see that generally models get better with scale.
 \todo{I don't think this footnote is clear enough to add anything}
-^[Pythia
-12b performs worse than its 6.9b variant, though this might be due to under-training at that size.
+^[Pythia 12b performs worse than its 6.9b variant, though this might be due to under-training at that size.
 Qwen 32B also performs about as well as Pythia 6.9b, it's not clear if this is due to model architecture or something else.]
 Model performance on these tests is approximately logarithmic in model size: models of 2.8 billion parameters can pass about half the tests, but it takes more than 405 billion parameters to pass all of the tests.
-\todo{interesting observation; seems to me that this is actually the case for all post-training evals. hmm, acutally it's also the case for pretraining loss --- see classic scaling laws papers: Kaplan et al, Chincilla, etc}
+This matches previous post- and pre-training evaluations of the capabilities of large language models\todo{cite, Kaplan et al, Chincilla}, indicating that these tests are well distributed.

+![A bar graph showing how the Pythia models perform in mypy vs mypy++](images/hl_mypy_vs_grep_models.svg){#fig:hl_mypy}

+In [@Fig:hl_mypy], we can see the test result for the pythia models using the mypy and mypy++ type systems ([@Fig:hl_scale] uses mypy++).
+As we expected, the mypy results (red bar) are always above the mypy++ results (blue bar), as mypy++ is a stricter type system.
+There are six tests in the dataset involving non-annotated functions, and using the weaker mypy typesystem causes up to five more tests to pass than using mypy++^[We don't see all six non-annotated function tests passing under mypy, because models can still fail these tests by producing invalid syntax.]

 Next, we want to understand the training dynamics at play here.
-143000.
 Below we can see how Pythia 6.9b performs on the tests during training from step 2 to 143000:\todo{let's use the same axes scaling at the tigges paper}

 ![A line graph showing how the performance of the Pythia 6.9 model changes during training](images/hl_revision_results.svg){#fig:hl_time}

 Again, performance does not increase monotonically.
 This plot is quite noisy, so in the sequel, we will show smoothed^[rolling average with a window size of 5] charts.

-## Local vs Non-Local Type Correctness {#sec:grok}

-For most of our tests, writing correct code simply requires following the rules of Python's mypy type system.
-This type system requires that types be internally consistent within functions, and match function type signatures if they exist.
-But six of our tests are different, because they involve functions that are *not* annotated with type signatures.
-Under mypy, these functions are allowed to do almost anything with their types.
-But at runtime, using values of the wrong type with these functions will result in a type error.

-\AT{too many clauses!}
-You could strengthen mypy's type rules to require that these untyped functions have some valid type they could be assigned which would cause the function to typecheck.
-This would prevent programs that pass the typechecker from having runtime type errors.
-We can call this strengthened type system mypy+.

-Since mypy+ has strictly more typing rules than mypy, we would expect the model to take longer to learn how to satisfy it.
-And indeed this is the case: We find that models learn to satisfy the mypy typechecker

-One explanation of why the model gets worse before it gets better is that the model first learns the concepts need to solve the task, then learns the language of python --- its syntax, static (under mypy), and dynamic semantics, and then both.
-\AT{cite something here. grokking, double descent, interp?}
-Let's make this more concrete.

-We say a model produces an answer that is "morally" (vs technically) correct if the code attempts to solve the problem asked of it.
-Each test case is paired with a regex that tests if the model output produces code that touches all of the relevant concepts.
-\AS{put an example here?}
-Here, we say the solution is
-"technically" correct if it passes `mypy`.
+In the graph below, we see that each individual model also learns to write code which typechecks under mypy before it learns to write code which typechecks under mypy++ and throws no type errors at runtime.

-![A graph showing how often the Pythia 6.9b produces code that typechecks on the tests, vs produces code that shows true understanding.](images/hl_mypy_vs_grep.svg){#fig:hl_moral}
+![A graph showing how often the Pythia 6.9b produces code that typechecks on the tests, vs produces code that shows true understanding.](images/hl_mypy_vs_grep_revisions.svg){#fig:hl_moral}

 # Measuring Nullability Understanding Internally {#sec:probing}
 \todo{write this section}
-## Designing Prompts to Extract Nullability Activations

 \todo{we can probably just make this a brief part of the related work}
 At this point, we’ve figured out how to roughly measure nullability